 \subsection{Shard-based Overlap: Limitations}

-We first start with motivating \OPNAME by demonstrating potential for computation-communication overlap (ideal) and limitations of current shard-overlap based techniques in Figure~\ref{fig:ficco_shard_overlap_eval}.
-To deduce ideal performance we assume that operator decomposition scales commensurate to decomposition degree with no slowdowns either due to decomposition or contention.
-We implement shard-overlap along the lines of open-sourced PyTorch Async Tensor Parallelism~\cite{pyatp} technique.
+We start with motivating \OPNAME by demonstrating speedup potential with ideal computation-communication overlap, and limitations of current shard-overlap based techniques in Figure~\ref{fig:ficco_shard_overlap_eval}.
+Ideal performance assumes operator decomposition scales linearly with no slowdowns from decomposition or contention.
+We implement shard-overlap following PyTorch Async Tensor Parallelism~\cite{pyatp} technique.

-For ideal, we observe a bell curve in relation to relative GEMM/communication time (along x-axis) as expected.
-That is, the more balanced GEMM and communication times are the higher the benefit of perfectly overlapping them.
-For shard-based overlap however, with peer-to-peer communication which fails to utilize available network links in \mix (we observe 7$\times$ communication slowdown), we observe negative correlation between speedup and GEMM/communication time ratio.
-This is so as going from left-to-right longer GEMM executions hide communication inefficiencies in shard-overlap.
+Ideal performance follows a bell curve relative to the GEMM/communication time ratio (along x-axis), that is, the more balanced the operators the greater the benefit of perfect overlap.
+However, shard-based overlap, with peer-to-peer communication, under-utilizes the available network links in \mix (we observe 7$\times$ communication slowdown).
+We observe a negative correlation between speedup and the GEMM/communication time ratio; as GEMM execution time increases (moving rightward on the x-axis), they better mask communication inefficiencies.
 Regardless, shard-overlap does not attain speedups.